-6.1.1 National portals
+4.1.1 National Platforms and Applications

-'Tell-Us-Once' Principle: Continuous Enhancement of the API Catalogue authorisation phase, called 'DataPass'.
-Furthermore, DINUM created two API hubs, namely API Enterprise and API Particulier.
+'Tell-Us-Once' Principle: Continuous Enhancement of the API Catalogue

 DINUM created a unique point of entry to have access to all public APIs.
 This catalogue of APIs is primarily intended for service creators and API consumers and aims to facilitate the discovery and understanding of APIs, and the access to APIs and their producers.
 At the same time, the catalogue enables suppliers to easily publicise their APIs.